mattruzicka/evolvable/README.md

+:warning: Lots of breaking changes are on the way!
+You can preview the changes here: https://github.com/mattruzicka/evolvable/pull/3 :warning:

 # Evolvable

 Genetic algorithms mimic biological processes such as natural selection, crossover, and mutation to model evolutionary behaviors in code.
 This gem can add evolutionary behaviors to any Ruby object.